-Many parents have a lot of questions when they first enroll their child in an athletic program, we hope to answer those questions about Concord Carlisle Youth Soccer here.
-This information is to generally answers questions.
-For more specific information about each of our programs, please go to the Programs Overview section of our website.
+Many parents have questions when they first enroll their child in an athletic program, we hope to answer some common questions about Concord Carlisle Youth Soccer here.
+For specific information about each of our programs, please go to the Programs Overview section of our website.

 What will the soccer program be like for my child?

-It is our hope to provide your child a fun-filled, welcoming, and respectful environment in which to learn the game of soccer and develp an understanding of good sportsmanlike behavior.
-In the younger divisions, we work on developing ball skills through ball handling exercises and scrimmages.
-In the older grades they learn strategy after having started to master their ball skills.
-There will generally be one game per week and with at least one practice each week (excluding Pre-K) each week.
+We hope to provide your child with a fun-filled, welcoming, and respectful environment in which to learn soccer and develop an understanding of good sportsmanship.
+We work on developing ball skills through ball handling exercises, small-sided games, and scrimmages.
+In the older grades, we introduce offensive and defensive tactics.

 What will practice be like?